+Complete.
 Field data collection was completed in the summer of 2009.
-The final report has gone through SAG and CMER review and ISPR.
-ISPR comments are currently being addressed.
+The final report went through SAG and CMER and ISPR review.
 Results from the solar component will be incorporated into the Eastside Riparian Shade/Temperature final report, which will go through a final ISPR before becoming a CMER final report.